9b046695/auto-sub-retimer-easy/README.md

 2. Extract to somewhere, ideally somewhere you know you won't accidentally erase it (not your Downloads directory)

+3. There are 4 files ending with ".reg".
+3 of them adds items to your right click options.
+You can choose to add either one individually or both under single item to save space.
+The 4th item "removeAll" removes all the right click options added.

-3. Open RetimeSubs.reg in a word processor such as Notepad or SublimeText, and change the line containing RUN_ME.bat to the actual location of RUN_ME.bat in your computer.
+3. All 3 registry files ending in "Subs" are run the same way.
+Open the files in a word processor such as Notepad or SublimeText, and change all lines containing "C:\\Users\\CK\\Documents\\auto-sub-retimer\\" to the actual location of the auto-sub-retimer directory in your computer.
 The example has it in the Documents folder of a user named CK, so if you also put it in your Documents folder you can simply change "CK" to your own Windows username.

-If you also want the "Rename Only" functionality as a right click option you can run change "RenameSubs.reg" the same way and run it as well.

-4. Restart your computer so the registry changes take effect. (simply logging off and back in might also work, but I'm not certain)

-5. You can now right click on your show directory (which should contain the video and subtitle files) and select RetimeSubs to run the auto-sub-retimer program.
+4. You can now right click on your show directory (which should contain the video and subtitle files for the auto-sub-retimer to work properly) and select RetimeSubs or RenameSubs to run the auto-sub-retimer program.